jocortems/azurehybridnetworking/Inspect-Traffic-Between-ExpressRoute-Circuits/readme.md

 > [!NOTE]
 > [Azure virtual WAN](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-about) is offering a managed preview that provides traffic inspection between ExpressRoute branches using Azure Firewall with [secured virtual hub](https://docs.microsoft.com/azure/firewall-manager/secured-virtual-hub).
 If you are planning on using Azure Firewall to inspect your traffic the recommendation is to use Azure virtual WAN.
 Contact your Microsoft representative to get additional information about this managed preview

-This pattern is very similar to pattern [Single DMZ](#1.-Single-DMZ), however because Azure Firewall doesn't integrate with Azure Route Server and doesn't support BGP, an additional set of router NVAs is required in the VNET where the Azure Firewall is deployed.
+This pattern is very similar to pattern [Single DMZ](#1.-Single-DMZ), however because Azure Firewall doesn't integrate with Azure Route Server and doesn't support BGP, an additional set of router NVAs is required in the VNET where Azure Firewall is deployed.
 These routers facilitate route injection into ExpressRoute, and route tables are used to send the traffic to Azure Firewall rather than through the routers.
 Furthermore, if Internet breakout for on premises through Azure Firewall is not required, neither application nor user data traffic will flow through these routers, making them a purely control plane component.

 Following are the requirements to implement this pattern.